-I’ve officially found one of the prettiest beaches in Mexico and I never expected it would be on the coast of Huatulco, Oaxaca (I would have sworn the best beaches were in the Yucatan Peninsula!).
+I’ve officially found one of the prettiest hidden gems in Mexico and I never expected it would be on the coast of Huatulco, Oaxaca (I would have sworn the best beaches were in the Yucatan Peninsula!).
 My little slice of paradise is called Cacaluta Bay and if you’re into secluded beach paradises away from the crowds, you’re going to fall hard for it, too!

 It looks like this: